The Brake Shop program for children and youth with disinhibition disorders

 How the Brake Shop works

-We start by inviting your family to a “coming into the garage” initial appointment.
+We start by inviting your family to an initial service planning appointment following an assessment with one of our physicians.
 A clinician will provide information about “leaky brakes” in a child-friendly format.

 This appointment will also introduce your family to the Brake Shop Clinic and the services we offer.